-- Breach of Peace - Conduct or expression on College-owned or College-controlled property which disrupts the orderly functioning of the College or is lewd, indecent or obscene is prohibited.
+- Breach of Peace - Conduct or expression on College owned or controlled property which disrupts the orderly functioning of the College or is lewd, indecent or obscene is prohibited.
 Cellular telephones and audible pagers should only be used outside of classrooms.

 - Children on Campus - Because of potential disruptiveness to the learning environment, non- enrolled children are not permitted to visit a class in session or a lab.
-Children will not be permitted to remain in the common areas of College buildings without adult supervision.
+Non-enrolled children will not be permitted to remain in the common areas of College buildings without adult supervision.
 Only registered students are allowed to sit in class.

-- Defamation, Threats and Extortion - Verbal or written communication which exposes any individual or group to hatred, contempt or ridicule and thereby injures the person, property or reputation of another is prohibited.
+- Defamation, Threats and Extortion - Verbal or written communication which unlawfully exposes any individual or group to hatred, contempt, or ridicule and thereby injures the person, property, of reputation of another is prohibited.
+Verbal or written communication which threatens another with a crime or offense, threatens injury to the person, property, or reputation of another, or maliciously threatens to expose another to disgrace, with the intent to extort money or other advantage is prohibited.